iansantosdev/caddy-cloudflare-dns/README.md

 ### How it Works

 1.  **Scheduled Trigger**: The workflow is scheduled to run daily.
-2.  **Check for New Releases**: It fetches the latest release tags for both Caddy and the Cloudflare DNS plugin.
-3.  **Compare Versions**: It compares the latest remote versions with the version tag of the last successful build in this repository.
+2.  **Push Trigger**: The workflow also runs on every push to the `main` branch.
-4.  **Build and Push**: If a newer version of either dependency is found, the workflow proceeds to:
+3.  **Build and Push**: The workflow proceeds to:
     a.
-Build the new Caddy binary using `xcaddy`.
+Build a new multi-platform Caddy Docker image using `xcaddy` and the official Caddy builder image.
+This ensures the latest Caddy and Cloudflare DNS plugin are used.
     b.
-Log in to the GitHub Package Registry.
+Log in to the GitHub Container Registry.
     c.
-Push the new build as a Docker image to the registry, tagged with the new version.
+Push the new build as a Docker image to the registry, tagged with the current date (e.g., `2025.07.20`) and `latest`.
-    d.
-Create a new git tag in this repository to mark the new version build.

 ### Setting it Up in Your Fork